 A great BBQ is quite the art, and far from easy.
 Smoky Mexican flavours are made for the BBQ so we’ve had a lot of practice perfecting the art of the BBQ!
 Here we share our top bbq tips so you can barbecue like a pro and create the perfect grill!
 To help you master these BBQ tips we’ve put together a list of easy bbq recipes for you to try.

-Lets just get this out of the way, when we BBQ we think it has to be charcoal!
+Lets just get this out of the way first, when we think about a BBQ we think charcoal!
 Gas just doesn’t deliver the delicious, smoky flavour of charcoal.

-Preparation is the key and having everything good to go well before you start cooking is well worth it.
+Preparation and having everything good to go well before you start cooking is the key.
 Have you got enough space?
 How will you keep cooked and raw meat separate?
 Got the right tools?
-Meat marinated and removed from the fridge?
+Is your meat marinated in Gran Luchito Chipotle Paste and removed from the fridge?

 Another tip is that the best time to clean your barbecue is once it’s lit and heating up.
 Use a wire brush to remove the charred remains of previous meals.
 Once you’ve got a clean grill you can oil it using a vegetable oil-soaked piece of kitchen towel to reduce sticking.

 Our next BBQ tip and definitely one of the most important is to make sure you marinate!
 Marinades can make a big difference to the taste and texture of meat.
 Not only will learning the art of marinating add untold amounts of flavour to your barbecue creations, but it will also help you achieve juicier, tender meat, and help you get the most from cheaper, tougher cuts.